Someone shouted, ‘Where’s the bloody barrel?’ Another called back, ‘What you mean ‘Where’s the barrel? You didn’t bloody lose it, did you?’

 ‘Is that a swamp lying in our way?’
 I asked, already knowing the answer.

 ‘Yep… and it’s too big, we can’t go around.’
-The Lieutenant said not quite known for using too many words, especially not after a night of drinking beer and Bokma Jenever a strong Dutch alcoholic drink that according to some, he could knock back in quantities that should have earned him a mention in the Guinness book of records and at least being mentioned in dispatches.
+The Lieutenant said not quite known for using too many words, especially not after a night of drinking beer and Bokma Jenever a strong Dutch alcoholic drink that according to some, the Lieutenant could knock back in quantities that should have earned him a mention in the Guinness book of records as well as being mentioned in dispatches.

 Without any doubt, knowing myself, I will in all likelihood have said something like, ‘Isn’t that lovely.’

 A staff sergeant looked at me and rolled his eyes at the now rapidly brightening sky.